fasrc/helmod/doc/INSTALL.md

 # Overview

+Most of this is a one-time operation, done by the person setting up fasrcsw.
+In order to join an existing fasrcsw environment, [this section](#have-each-contributor-setup-a-development-repo-clone) is all that's needed.

 The fasrcsw system is designed to work on a CentOS 6 cluster.
 If you're setting this up for an organization other than Harvard FAS Research Computing (@fasrc on github), create a new canonical fasrcsw master remote and adjust urls below accordingly.